minh-pham1/merchant-acquiring-latam/docs/english/payments/3-5-3d-secure.md

 The 'secure3dResponse' object will contain the following field: 'responseCode3dSecure'

-The following JSON document represents an example of a response you receive from the API indicating, that the authorisation has been successful:
+The following JSON document represents an example of a response you receive from the API indicating, that the authorization has been successful:

 ```json
 {